 Is Life A Series of Important Events or Processes?

 I was reflecting the other morning on how we tend to think of life as a series of important events that mold and shape our world.
-As I sat with this thought for a while, it occurred to me events are rarely events, they tend to be a process that has culminated with a defining experience; the “event” was just a larger experience in a longer, more defined process.
+As I sat with this thought for a while, it occurred to me that events are rarely events.
+They tend to be a process that has culminated with a defining experience; the “event” was just a larger experience in a longer, more defined process.

 What Is An Important Event?

-Let’s begin this exploration looking at major life events like weddings, birth, death, divorce, graduation, retirement and birthdays, and see if we can discover where the process began and if it really was an actual event.
+Let’s begin this exploration by looking at major life events like weddings, births, deaths, divorces, graduations, retirements, and birthdays.
+We can then see if we can discover where the process began and if it really was an actual event.

 Are Weddings An Important Event or Part of A Life Process?